 If Big Pun was making a cameo, doing a mix tape, or involved in any rap cipher, the worldwide nigga’s ear to the street was the bullhorn event of; “Yo rewind that!
 Who is that?”
 Big Punisher held promise as much as he did fulfillment.
 Unfortunately, he passed form in 2000 before the noon of his career.

 Fat Joe’s potential was recognized early in the game.
 His range of collaborations with legends of the genre includes names like Grand Puba, Raekwon the Chef, Nas, and of course the legendary Big Pun, whose career was sparked by the Bronx legend.
 Fat Joe is still relevant in today’s rap game.
 He is also seen as an iconic figure, similar to KRS-One, when it comes to Hip Hop history.
-Fat Joe’s career is impressive as the artist he put on, he gave them room to shine for who they are.
+Fat Joe’s career is impressive as the artists he managed.

 Number #4: James Whipper II aka Prince Whipper Whip.
 One of the great pioneers of Hip Hop and an original member of Grandwizard Theodore & the Fantastic Five, Prince Whipper Whip and is an often sought after mentor to many of today’s MCs and rappers.
 The original Puerto Rican Prince from the Bronx continues to work behind the scenes with some of the best of them.